-Shoplifting is defined as “the criminal action of stealing goods from a store while pretending to be a customer.”
+Shoplifting is “stealing goods from a store while pretending to be a customer.”
 Shoplifting as a crime falls under theft or larceny.
 The actual charge, however, may be considered a misdemeanor or felony depending on a few factors.

 Theft should not be taken lightly.
 The consequences, even for something you may see as small, can escalate quickly.
-Should you choose to make the decision to steal and you are stopped for shoplifting, there are some steps you should take to protect your rights.
-First, if you have been arrested or charged for shoplifting, call shoplifting defense attorney, The Law Office of B.D.
-Williams, Esq a call today at F:P:Sub:Phone} for help.
+Should you choose to decide to steal and you are stopped for shoplifting, there are some steps you should take to protect your rights.
+First, if you have been arrested or charged with shoplifting, call the shoplifting defense attorney, The Law Office of B.D.
+Williams, Esq, a call today at F:P:Sub:Phone} for help.
 Time is of the essence.

 What Is Shoplifting?

 You may be under the impression that shoplifting only includes taking something from a retailer without paying for it.
-In fact, it also includes the following:
+It also includes the following:

-- Tampering with price tags or packaging to pay less than full price
+- Tampering with price tags or packaging to pay less than the full price

 - Using fraudulent discounts